AdobeXD/xd-to-flutter-plugin/README.md

 To make items in a grid responsive, group everything in the item, and enable "responsive resize" for the group.
 This is an experimental feature and may have unexpected results in some cases.

 ### Data Parameters
 A data [parameter](#Parameters) allows the grid's content to be set in the containing widget's constructor.
-Note that the default value for a data parameter is an empty list (ie. the exported grid will be empty by default)..
+Note that the default value for a data parameter is an empty list (ie. the exported grid will be empty by default).